CoderDoge1108/academic_website/content/home/experience.md

     description: |2-
         Infrastructure Systems Lab

-        * Enhancing the SQL pipeline using a hint recommendation system based on representation learning.
-This is an ongoing project by the time of completing this item.
+        * Enhancing the SQL pipeline with a hint recommendation system based on representation learning.
+        * Optimizing data processing efficiency and query performance.
+        * This is an ongoing project expected to complete by the end of this year.

   # - title: Graduate Research Assistant
   #   company: Vanderbilt University